neondatabase/website/content/docs/manage/roles.md

 In addition, the `neon_superuser` role is able to add [PostgreSQL extensions](/docs/extensions/pg-extensions) that are available for use with Neon.

 You can think of roles with `neon_superuser` privileges as administrators.
-For all other users, you can create roles and manage database object access privileges with SQL.
+For all other users, you can create roles and manage database object privileges with SQL.
 See [Manage roles with SQL](#manage-roles-with-sql).

+Roes in Neon are not permitted to grant or revoke membership in other roles.

 ## Manage roles in the Neon console